info201a-au2022/project-group-8-section-ae/docs/p01-proposal.md

 _Human Values_

   Our topic is the effect of Netflix and streamed content on the emotional and social lives of humans.
 In today's world, humans are deeply connected to each other through screens and content.
 Streaming movies and shows allows humans to spread and share information about different topics and scenarios.
 In this project, we want to study how the human values of being social, empathetic, and progressive, are all influenced by content online.
 An example is how people connected online through the pandemic using Netflix Party, now known as Teleparty.
 The chat features, along with being able to stream content simultaneously, allowed for connectivity and comfort.
-Humans naturally want to thrive and be educated, and a result is we stream content for entertainment and to better our knowledge.
+Humans naturally want to thrive and be educated, and as a result we stream content for entertainment and to better our knowledge.
 This could be watching a documentary on Netflix or a tutorial on YouTube.

 _Direct and Indirect Stakeholders_